 Consuming plant-based products that contain vitamin B12 or riboflavin may result in cannabis false positives.
 Riboflavin is commercially produced from hemp seed oil or fermented lactose carbohydrates, which contains traces of tetrahydrocannabinol (THC).
-THC is a psychoactive ingredient of marijuana, and can result in false positive.
+THC is a psychoactive ingredient of MMJ, and can result in false positive.

 Albuterol is a bronchodilator used to prevent and treat breathing problems due to asthma, chronic obstructive pulmonary disease and other lung diseases.
 It is also used for exercise-induced shortness of breath.

 There are studies showing metered‐dose inhalers (MDI) contain ethanol that could lead to a false‐positive breathalyzer test.
 Small amounts of ethanol can be found in some brands of salbutamol MDI.

 MDIs may elevate the breath alcohol readings above the legal limit for intoxication.
 The effects are transient and can be prevented by a time interval of 10 minutes between the use of a metered‐dose inhaler and breath alcohol testing.